Atharva69669/Automated-Grading-Application/README.md

 ## Dataset

 The dataset used for training the model can be found [here](https://paperswithcode.com/dataset/asap).
-To train the model, download the dataset and run the LSTM Model Training file.
+To train the model, download the dataset and run the LSTM Model Training file or use the saved model.

 ## Requirements